 The Caminito del Rey takes you over an easy, but spectacular 3-kilometre long boardwalk on height.
 It looks like the path is glued to the vertical cliffs with views on another cliff and way below your feet you’ll see the streaming water.
-The path runs more than a hundred meters above the Guadalhorce river.
+The path runs more than a hundred meters above the Guadalorce River.
 The views are breathtaking.
 In some parts, you can still see the remains of the old path.

 The difficulty of this walk, we find quite exaggerated on the website of Caminito del Rey.
-Everyone in a normal condition and not afraid of heights can walk the 7,7 km easily.
+Everyone in normal condition and not afraid of heights can walk the 7,7 km easily.
 Besides the boardwalk, you walk over sandy paths with now and then some stairs.
 There is little difference in heights, so in that part, the hike is not difficult.
 The path is not yet a roundtrip.
 At the finish, you can take the bus back to your starting point.
 Children below 8 years old are not admitted due to security regulations.

 2. Escaleras Árabes – El Chorro

-The walk of Caminito del Rey is beautiful but is tranquillity more your cup of tea, then this hike in the same area is a good alternative.
+The walk of Caminito del Rey is beautiful but is tranquillity more your cup of tea, so this hike in the same area is a good alternative.
 The walk is 10 kilometres long and gives you fantastic views of the Caminito del Rey, de Guadalhorce dam en the lakes.

 The first part takes you over a wide dust road, a bit dull, but it gets better by a path through the forest and small paths through the fields.
-You will climb or descent, depending on how you start your round, the Arabic Staircase.
-The name suggests these stairs are remain of the Moorish time, but according to the locals these stairs are built to create a quicker route to the other side of the mountain.
+You will climb or descend, depending on how you start your round, the Arabic Staircase.
+The name suggests these stairs remain of the Moorish time, but according to the locals these stairs are built to create a quicker route to the other side of the mountain.
 Nevertheless, it is a beautiful walk with fantastic views.
 Watch here the video.